The construction of a radio wave measuring device is explained through this circuit!

 Currents flow through resistor R3, the meter and the transistors emitter collector junction as a result of this imbalance.

-Operating instructions: Adjust P1 to zero the meter before turning on the transmitter.
+Operating instructions: Adjust P1 to zero the meter before turning ON the transmitter.

 Formulas: